 - Cook rice noodles according to package instructions.
 Drain and set aside.
 Cook the edamame according to package instructions.

 - Use a small whisk to stir together sauce ingredients in a small bowl: almond butter, soy sauce, rice wine vinegar, maple syrup, chili garlic sauce.
+The sauce should be smooth and pourable.
+If it's too thick, add pasta water or vegetable broth 1 tablespoon at a time.
 Set aside.

-- Heat a large skillet or wok over medium high to high heat (in between the two).
+- Heat a large skillet or wok over medium-high to high heat (in between the two).
 Add 1 tablespoon peanut oil.
-Once hot, add the cabbage and shredded carrots.
-Stir fry for 2-3 minutes, stirring frequently for even cooking.
+Once hot, add the cabbage, shredded carrots, and a sprinkle of salt.
+Stir fry for 6-10 minutes, stirring frequently for even cooking.
 The veggies are ready when their color is bright and they are tender but still crisp.

 - Pour the almond sauce into the cooked noodles, stirring to combine.
 Add in the cooked veggies.
 Serve garnished with fresh chopped cilantro and green onions.
 Enjoy!